Value Stream Mapping

 To roll up summary data from a subprocess — use Link Cells.

-(so that the value stream map is automatically updated with the subprocess data every time that the subprocess worksheet is changed)
+(so that data in your value stream map is instantly updated whenever the subprocess changes)

 Bookmark = SharedProcess